 Kalkan: Retire in luxury

 Nestled to the west of the Antalya region, Kalkan shines as a sophisticated haven on the Turkish Riviera.
-Apartment prices start at around $165,000, while expansive seaside mansions venture into six figures.
+Apartment prices start at around $165,000, while expansive seaside mansions can go into the six figure zone.
 Although some retired expats prefer a seasonal stay, a year-round vibrant community invites those seeking lasting friendships and fresh social connections.

 Fethiye region: The darling of Turkey